ssu53/foldseek-analysis/metrics/README.md

 This script creates a datestamped directory within `metrics/` to hold outputs.

-The slowest step by far is computing the EMD.
+(The slowest step by far is computing the EMD.
+So skipping it, running with `compute_emd = False`.)

+(Can run directly from pairfile instead of sampling from `ALIGNMENT_DIR`.
+This is currently how the script runs but need to support this more user-friendly.)

 High level overview of the step sbelow.